450g per plant

 Looking after strawberry plants

-To encourage flowering and fruit set, feed with tomato fertiliser (follow the pack instructions) and water regularly.
-Avoid wetting any of the ripening fruits to prevent grey mould.
+To encourage flowering and fruit set, feed your strawberry plants with tomato fertiliser (follow the pack instructions) and water regularly.
+Avoid wetting any of ripening fruits to prevent grey mould.

 Watch Monty Don’s video guide to protecting strawberry crops: